-The right localization content management system (CMS) will enable you to localize your game for several different audiences around the globe simultaneously.
+The right localization system will enable you to localize your game for several different audiences around the globe simultaneously.
 It will enable developers, translators, testers, and managers to work together seamlessly, allowing you to craft a tailor-made collaborative workflow and maintain a real-time overview of progress.

-A game localization CMS (like LocDirect or Gridly) reaches beyond a typical translation management system (TMS), by offering a central repository for game assets.
+A game localization CMS like Gridly) reaches beyond a typical translation management system (TMS), by offering a central repository for game assets.
 Localization CMS promises proper version control, full change tracking for true accountability, and the option to integrate directly into your game development pipeline.

 If you’re already sold on the potential benefits of a game localization CMS, the next step is to select one.
 But how do you choose from the multitude of translation software options and localization platforms?
 Every developer is different, so you need to take the time to drill down into your requirements and work out what your main priorities are.